sowcow/blog/content/posts/special-operation.md

 The scope of what is called "special operation" actually is nuclear.
 One can say that it is an invasion or war - expecting the worse.
-But also this can be something else - one move in some combination on the geopolicial landscape.
+But also this can be something addittional to that - one move in some combination on the geopolicial landscape.
 China is still to make the move.
 Iran may be interested too?
 What's next?